Sustainable construction

 - Financial performance

-Implenia adheres to the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and its follow-up procedure; it is committed to respecting internationally recognised human rights and to reflecting this commitment in its business activities and along the value chain.
+Implenia adheres to the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and its follow-up declaration; it is committed to respecting internationally recognised human rights and to reflecting this commitment in its business activities and along the value chain.
 More on this in the Human Rights chapter.